Here’s a look back at the timeline of ASH’s involvement in the development of the UN Sustainable Development Goals (SDGs) from 2009 to present.

 Tobacco use is the number one cause of preventable death globally and the one risk factor common to the major non-communicable diseases (NCDs)–cancer, cardiovascular disease, chronic respiratory disease and diabetes.
 Yet until very recently, tobacco control, FCTC implementation, and NCDs were not high on the international development agenda.
+Tobacco control and NCDs were not included in the Millennium Development Goals that were adopted in 2000.
 In fact, tobacco control is still relatively unknown within the global development community.

 After Rio +20, the sustainable development agenda has been at the center of all of the discussions at the UN surrounding the post-2015 development agenda.
 The 3 main pillars include social, economic, and environment.
 Tobacco control needs to be recognized as not just a health issue, but a broader development issue.
 ASH has been spending the past few months engaging at the UN and in New York City to ensure that tobacco control is included in the post-2015 agenda.

 In May 2013, at the World Health Assembly in Geneva, NCDs were an important part of the discussion.
 Member states reaffirmed their commitment to address NCDs by adopting an omnibus resolution, which includes adopting a global monitoring framework, endorsing the Global NCD Action Plan, the global coordination mechanism, and implementing the Global Action Plan.
 The NCD framework should be integrated into the global development framework to curb the NCD and tobacco control epidemic.